-- 3.1.1 Registration for an IE 49000 Independent Study Course - 1.
-The student must identify a faculty sponsor. - 2.
+3.1.1 Registration for an IE 49000 - Independent Study Course

+- 1. The student must identify a faculty sponsor. - 2.
 The student and faculty member must discuss and agree to the content and focus of the course and the course expectations for both members.
 Once agreed to a proposal for the project and a list of deliverables must be documented on the "Independent Study Proposal Approval Form" (available on the IE undergraduate advisors). - 3.
-Pick up a Form VT (Variable Title Course Designation Form) here: http://www.purdue.edu/registrar/documents/forms/Form-VT.pdf.
+See VT Process: Variable Title Information Office of the Registrar Purdue University